 For instance, with advancements in technology, there are so many types of equipment in the medical industry that these healthcare workers use for more efficient and accurate care.
 Without the necessary training, some of these may become hazardous for their health due to constant exposure.
 Think of all the imaging devices that emit high radiation.

-Training your employees can keep them safe, as they know how to operate things accurately and how to do their job with little to no mistake at all.
+Training your employees with professional courses from OHS.com.au can keep them safe, as they know how to operate things accurately and how to do their job with little to no mistakes at all.

 - Be Extra Careful When Lifting